hamsamuxumed/Lap-1-Project-Client/README.md

 ### Usage

-* run `open index.html` in mac or `start index.html` on windows to open the file in your browser
+* Run `open index.html` in MacOS or `start index.html` on Windows to open the website in your default browser.

 ## Technologies